PlaygroundSessions/php-code-exercise/readme/ansible-linux.md

 1. It should take about 2 seconds to load [http://localhost:8000/student-progress/1](http://localhost:8000/student-progress/1)

-1. The development environment is all set up!
+1. Read the rest of the [README.md](../README.md).
+Your development environment is all set up!